wendrewdevelop/wendrewdevelop/README.md

-### Hi there 👋
+### Olá terráqueos 👋

 <!--
 **wendrewdevelop/wendrewdevelop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+know a bit about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working with analysis of public data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science and biopython
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: my twitter @dreeeew_s
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🔧 Languages & Frameworks:
+  - Python (Django e Flask);
+  - Javascript (Vue.js);
+  - SQLite, Redis, PostgreSQL, MySQL e MongoDB.
+- ⚡ Fun fact: I want to do a master's and doctorate degree in bioinformatics and become a researcher (Researcher in Brazil? - Yes, I know ...)
 -->